khoj-ai/llm-coup/docs/index.md

 When it comes to deception, we see that enabling or disabling discussion significantly affects the results.
 Generally, models are 3x more likely to get away with a bluff if discussion is turned off.
 We observe mixed results in how frequently models bluff, with and without discussions, thought it does seem to significantly affect the behavior.
 It's relevant to note that claude opus seems to have never gotten away with a bluff.
 Claude Sonnet seems to have the highest baseline tendencies to bluff.

+Importantly, we find that *all* models we tested participate in some form of deception.
+They are all capable of strategically misrepresenting their capabilities or positions in order to achieve some ultimate goal.
+In deployed scenarios, this has interesting implications for how business and organizatonal actors deploy their LLMs for strategic purposes, and how they affect end users.

+`claude-opus`, uniquely, never got away with a bluff when discussion mode was enabled.
+However, all others had varying degrees of success.

 ![GRAPH ABOUT CHALLENGE WIN RATE](./charts/mixed_model/challenge_behavior.png)

 Challenge win rates are informative for revealing how accurate a model's ability to card count or model their opponents is.
 The better a model is at predicting the cards other players have, the higher their challenge win rate will be.
 However, the win rate does not factor in their aggression.
 A more aggressive player may use more attempts, challenging even when their confidence level is low.
 We find that `gpt-5` seems to have the best win rates, alongside `claude-sonnet` and `gemini-2.5-pro`. `gemini-2.5-pro` seems to significantly benefit from discussion being turned off for its win rate.